Is alcohol harming your stomach?

 How too much alcohol can cause much more than an upset tummy.

 Put simply, alcohol irritates your digestive system.
 Drinking – even a little – makes your stomach produce more acid than usual, which can in turn cause gastritis (the inflammation of the stomach lining).
-This triggers tummy pain, vomiting, diarrhea and, in heavy drinkers, even bleeding.
+This triggers tummy pain, vomiting, diarrhoea and, in heavy drinkers, even bleeding.

 “In the longer term, alcohol is associated with an increased risk of cancer of the mouth, tongue, lip, throat, stomach, pancreas and colon,” says Dr Moriarty.
 “Other digestive problems caused by drinking too much include acid reflux – where stomach acid burns your throat.
-Alcohol can also contribute to developing a peptic ulcer – a painful, open sore in your stomach lining. ”
+Alcohol can also contribute to developing a peptic ulcer – a painful, open sore in your stomach lining.”

 Dr Moriarty points out that vomiting, especially if you’re very drunk and not in control, carries its own risks.